-Degrees are conferred September 30th, January 15th (Mental Health Masters Program), January 31st, June 30th, and August 31st each year.
+Degrees are conferred September 30th, January 15th (Mental Health Masters Program, Marriage and Family Therapy Masters program), January 31st, June 30th, and August 31st each year.
 A student applies for a degree by filing an Application for Graduation form in the Office of the Registrar.
 Applications for the January degree are due November 1st while applications for the June, August, and September degrees are due March 1st.
 Students will not be eligible to receive a degree unless they have submitted the Graduation Application by the appropriate deadline.